- Undergraduate Program

 degrees.
 Your Undergraduate Advisor must review and approve the remaining BS degree requirements.

-- Send to firstname.lastname@example.org for MS Graduate Program Coordinator/ Advisor approval.
+- Send the plan of study approved by your undergrad advisor to email@example.com for MS Graduate Program Coordinator/Advisor approval.

 - Complete and sign a Graduate School Form 27 (Combined-Degree Program Request)